Automattic/wp-calypso/packages/composite-checkout/README.md

 ### usePaymentMethodData()

 A React Hook that will return a two element array.
-The first element is an object representing the current state stored for the currently selected payment method (or null if none is selected).
-The second element is a function that will replace the state of the currently selected payment method (the function will be null if no payment method is selected).
+It can be used to store and share data entered into the payment forms.
+The first element is an object representing the current state.
+The second element is a function that will replace the state.

 ### usePaymentMethodId()